HDMI RF Modulator: How It Works and Its Deep Relationship With Electronic Components

 • Biasing

-Inductors & Chokes
+Inductors and Chokes

 Resistors

-Resistors handle:
+Resistors provide:

 • Gain control